TheFelix93/ets-to-homeassistant/README.md

       * shutters with angle-settings
 	* custom
       * binary sensors (e.g. reed contacts, presence or any true/false GA),
-	   * sensors (DPT-to-HA-Sensor-Type mapping table from documentation is used see https://www.home-assistant.io/integrations/knx/#value-types),
+	   * All types of sensors (DPT-to-HA-Sensor-Type mapping table from documentation is used see https://www.home-assistant.io/integrations/knx/#value-types),
       * switches
       * [NEW] climate
       * [NEW] Number new domain number (https://www.home-assistant.io/integrations/knx/#number).
 Optional: Specific settings like min, max, step can be set manually in yaml output, because there are to many usecases.